Mazyod/homebrew-truck/README.md

 ## Problem

-As iOS developers using Carthage for dependcy management, we quickly hit a roadblock trying to distribute pre-built binaries with our repo.
+As iOS developers using Carthage for dependency management, we quickly hit a roadblock trying to distribute pre-built binaries with our repo.
 Even when trying to use Carthage binary specification, Carthage complained when the pre-built binary was a static framework.

 Regardless, we wanted something simple, straight-forward, and mostly automated for our team to use.